Seniors' falls can be prevented

 The best indicator of a future fall is a past fall.
 The more someone falls, the more likely it is that they will have a severe fall leading to injuries.

-You can use the Staying Independent Checklist to assess your risk for falls, or ask your doctor about falls risk assessment and management.
+You can use the Staying Independent Checklist (PDF, 1,502 KB) to assess your risk for falls or ask your doctor about falls risk assessment and management.

 How can someone lower their risk of falling?

-There are four main ways that anyone can reduce their risk of falls and maintain independence.
+There are four main ways that anyone can reduce their risk of falling and maintain independence.

 1. Keep your body active:

-• Not only does regular physical activity help prevent falls by improving your strength and balance, it also increases energy levels and helps to keep your brain healthy and improves mood
+- Not only does regular physical activity help prevent falls by improving your strength and balance, but it also increases energy levels, helps to keep your brain healthy and improves mood

-• Adults aged 65 and older should do at least 150 minutes of moderate to vigorous intensity aerobic physical activity per week, in chunks of 10 minutes or more:
+- Adults aged 65 and older should do at least 150 minutes (about 2 and a half hours) of moderate to vigorous aerobic physical activities per week, such as walking briskly and water aerobics

-• Always ask your doctor, physiotherapist, or health care provider about the best type of exercise program for you
+- Always ask your doctor, a qualified exercise professional or health care provider about the best type of exercise program for you

 2. Have your eyes checked by an optometrist once a year:

-• There are a number of simple and inexpensive changes you can make to your home to reduce your risk of falling:
+There are simple and inexpensive changes you can make to your home to reduce your risk of falling:

 4. Have your doctor or pharmacist review your medications: